 Hardcover: 250 pages

-Listen to this 5-minute interview with Viviane Sassen recorded at the opening of her major exhibition at Huis Marseille in Amsterdam.
+Listen to this 5-minute interview with Viviane Sassen recorded at the opening of a major exhibition at Huis Marseille in Amsterdam.